RenanS4ntos/renanS4ntos/README.md

 I’m a Computer Scientist.
 Currently I'm working as a Front-end Developer. 🚀

 #### My current tools
-📲 Front-end Mobile with React Native
+📲 React Native
-🌎 Front-end Web with ReactJS
+🌎 ReactJS
-📡 Back-end with NodeJS
+📡 NodeJS
 🛠️ Typescript
 ⚒️ Tailwindcss
 🧰 And more...